Aleza Lake, British Columbia: Pioneers

 Ernest Lloyd (1873–1949) & Esther (1883–1956) Gardiner lived east of the school.
 In 1925, the couple lost an infant child.
 When daughter Barbara Esther (c.1919–?) married William (Bill) E. (c.1902–?)
 Smith, the couple initially remained, as did daughter H. Joyce (c.1923–?) on marrying Melvin B. Brandner (1912–83) (Arnold's brother).

 Charles Stewart (1853–1932) was a pioneer farmer in the locality.
 A resident 1925–50, John Zufelt (1878–1950) was a labourer and millworker.

 New sports facilities included a baseball diamond and grandstand north of the railway tracks at Mile 108.7, and a covered hockey/skating rink, south of the tracks at Mile 108.4.
 In 1925, a passenger car attached to local freight train brought visitors from Prince George, and intermediate points, to the Aleza Lake Ice Carnival & Dance.
 Owing to warmer weather the following year, a masquerade ball replaced the carnival.
 The hockey team, drawn from several speedy players along the line, proved a real match for the formidable Prince George side.
 Equally, the local baseball team ranked respectably in the league.
 When strong winds destroyed the covered rink, the lumber was recycled.
 Apparently rebuilt, the weight of snow collapsed the roof during the Great Depression.

 J. King Gordon, missionary in charge of Giscome United Church, travelled by train to hold monthly church services during 1926.
-Possibly, these are one in the same as those reported as Lutheran.
+Possibly, these are one and the same as those reported as Lutheran.
 During the 1920s, Anglican and Pentecostal ministers also held services, with the Anglican ones continuing throughout the 1930s and 1940s.
 The community supported both an athletic association and dramatic society.
 The population, which included logging camps, then numbered between 200 and 275.

 Lyle built the small Aleza Lake Hotel, which opened just east of the store in 1926.
 Part of the upper floor was a dance hall.
 Charles (Charlie) O. Robson, the initial manager, applied for the liquor licence.
 Joe Nosick (Nosik alternate spelling), a trapper based in the settlement, was among a series of managers of the establishment that burned to the ground in 1929.
 Nita Lyle and other temperance women delayed the rebuilding project for two years.